TLC Tone of Voice — Everyone & Story

 What is TLC's brand message?

-TLC's core message is about Lifestyle entertainment.
-Their concept "Universal stories" drives their mission: To share compelling stories.
+TLC's core message: Lifestyle entertainment Their mission: To share compelling stories

 What makes TLC's brand voice unique?

 TLC stands out through their everyone, story, share communication style.
-Their central brand tension — "Nobody vs. Everyone" — shapes every message they craft in the Entertainment sector.
+Their central brand tension, "Nobody vs. Everyone", shapes how they communicate across the Entertainment sector.

 What language style does TLC use?

-TLC uses personal language with figurative messaging.
-Their sentences are typically statement in structure, using the present tense.
+TLC uses personal language, with figurative messaging, in statement-style sentences, using the present tense.